osohq/oso-nest-doc-mgmt/README.md

 This rule authorizes only _authenticated_ users to create documents:

-    # allow all authenticated users to create
+    # allow only authenticated users to create
     allow(_user: User, "create", "Document");

 ### Oso, OsoInstance, and OsoGuard